kmfoysal06/Open-Directory/readme.txt

 === Installation ===
 1. Upload the `open-directory` Folder to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
-2. Visit CPR from Admin Dashboard and add post types via creating new posts.
+2. Visit Open Directory From WordPress Admin Dashboard And Customize Everything About Directory

 == Usage ==
 1. Go to the Admin Dashboard.